 Necrotizing enterocolitis is a serious condition that affects premature infants, and is often fatal if not treated quickly.

 The important thing is for parents to recognize the potential signs in order to seek treatment as soon as possible.
-While full recovery is possibly with prompt treatment, the condition can become fatal if not treated promptly and adequately.
+While full recovery is possible with prompt treatment, the condition can become fatal if not treated promptly and adequately.

 Necrotizing enterocolitis (NEC) is the result of the tissue in the inner lining of the large intestine becoming damaged and starting to die.
 Necrotizing enterocolitis results in the intestinal wall becoming inflamed and infected, putting the baby’s life in danger.